Fiesta Pinwheels, Yummy Party Food

 - Slice each roll into 1” pinwheel and serve with some salsa.

-- I never tasted picante sauce and from what I have read online, picante sauce can be substituted with salsa and vice versa.
-I used store bought mild salsa and would recommend hot salsa if you like some spicy food.
+- I never tasted picante sauce and from what I have read online, salsa is a good substitute for picante sauce and vice versa.
+I used store bought mild salsa and would recommend hot salsa for spicy fiesta pinwheels.

-- The spread is mildly spiced and would not have minded a bit spicer.
-I would recommend using hot salsa or adding a some paprika.
+- The spread is mildly spiced and would recommend recommend hot salsa or some paprika for spicy pinwheels.
 Again, the pinwheels tasted good as it is but for some kick and a spicy flavor, adjust the spice level to taste.

-- I used small tortillas and according to the recipe, 4 (10”) tortillas can also be used.
+- I used small tortillas and the recipe called for 4 (10”) tortillas.

 This day in 2014: Flax Seed Peanuts Powder